 Angina is a type of chest discomfort due to poor blood flow through the blood vessels of the heart muscle.
 This article discusses how to care for yo...Read Article Now Book Mark Article

 Chest pain can occur when the heart is not getting enough blood or oxygen.
 The amount and type of pain can vary from person to person.
-The intensity of the pain does not always relate to how severe the problem is.
+The intensity of the pain does not always relate to how severe the heart problem is.

 - Some people may feel a crushing pain, while others feel only mild discomfort.